-Мар iv Location New Road Designation Greenbelt Current use Natural pond Test 1: existing planning permission or WBC LP allocation Yes, suggested site but not yet allocated Test 2: distance to edge of nearest settlement Opposite a Residential area Test 3: Local or extensive?
+Мар iv Location New Road Designation Greenbelt Current use Natural pond Test 1: existing planning permission or WBC LP allocation Yes, suggested site but not yet allocated Test 2: distance to edge of nearest settlement Opposite a Residential area adjacent to New Road Test 3: Local in character or extensive tract of land?
 Local 8,974ft2/0.21 acre Test 4: demonstrably special & holds a particular local significance (beauty, historic significance, recreation value, tranquillity, richness of wildlife, other) Beauty - It is very beautiful and very much provides character to the area.
-Recreational Value - This pond is maintained by an organised group of volunteers.
+The network of small ponds is a fine feature of the Ruscombe landscape.
+Recreational Value - This pond is maintained by an organised group of volunteers (link).
 Richness of wildlife - The Great Crested Newts live in the Ruscombe ponds along with many other species of wildlife.
+In July 2021 local volunteers transformed an area previously covered with bramble into a wildflower bank teaming with butterflies and other insects.